UF Law Announces Full-Tuition Scholarships for HBCU Graduates

 “It is the legacy and lofty standard set by the late John Robert Lewis that has fueled this scholarship’s creation and will ensure its long-term success,” Jackson stated.

 Jackson initially conceived of the scholarship program as a vehicle for Black UF Law alumni to support greater diversity in the legal profession.
 Paul Perkins (JD 91) and Greg Francis (JD 94) joined Jackson in making early gifts that permitted the program to be endowed into perpetuity.
+Francis’ contribution is the largest cash gift ever received from a Black UF Law alum.

 “The Black alumni of UF Law now have a lasting pipeline between the law school and the 106 HBCUs in the United States to ensure that the legal profession reflects the rich diversity of our nation,” said Jackson.